 This email comes from a young man seeking to enlist in the Navy after losing weight and getting into shape.
-He has made significant progress, but is now stuck on a plateau and not seeing any more progress.
+He has made significant progress but is stuck on a plateau and not seeing any more progress.

 Here is his email:

-First of all, congratulations on your goal to serve your country and your determination, over the past four months, to get within fitness and weight standards of the Navy.
-So far, you have done everything correct.
-The first phase to achieving a fitness and health goal is to start moving more and eating better foods that fuel your energy needs not fatten you.
+First of all, congratulations on your goal to serve your country and your determination to get within the Navy's fitness and weight standards.
+So far, you have done everything correctly.
+The first phase to achieving a fitness and health goal is to start moving more and eating better foods that fuel your energy needs, not fatten you.

 It is very common to reach a sticking point when it comes to any training plan.
-Our bodies can get used to the same routine day after day - week after week until the routines have an ineffective result on weight loss.
-That is why it is best to vary your training routine from time to time to "shock the system" into burning more calories.
-What you need is to now add a solid calisthenics plan that will include major muscle groups as arms, legs, and stomach/back (core).
+Our bodies can get used to the same routine day after day, week after week, until the routines have an ineffective result on weight loss.
+That is why it is best to vary your training routine occasionally to "shock the system" into burning more calories.
+What you need is to add a solid calisthenics plan that will include major muscle groups, such as arms, legs and stomach/back (core).

-Adding a weight routine or resistance training program has many benefits such as increasing your metabolism, increased bone density, reduced body fat, muscular strength and endurance, and many more health and wellness benefits.
-The good news is that your body weight counts as resistance just as a weight machine or dumbbell does, so you do not even have to join a gym or purchase expensive equipment to gain the benefits of a resistance training plan.
+Adding a weight routine or resistance training program has many benefits.
+It increases your metabolism and bone density, reduces body fat, and builds muscular strength and endurance, among other health and wellness benefits.
+The good news is that your body weight counts as resistance, just as a weight machine or dumbbell does, so you do not even have to join a gym or purchase expensive equipment to benefit from a resistance training plan.

 By adding the following exercises every other day to your workout routine, you will start to lose weight again at the same time as building muscle and losing inches.
 See the corresponding link for an article with expanded exercise routines to the listed exercises:

 Also, start adding speed workouts to your runs to get used to running at a faster pace.
 Read the "Improving Your PFT Run Time" article for more information or the "Take 2:00 off your Running Pace" article.